zbirenbaum/neodim/README.md

 ##### alpha

-Alpha controls how dim the highlight becomes.
+`alpha` controls how dim the highlight becomes.
 A value of 1 means that dimming will do nothing at all, while a value of 0 will make it identical to #000000 or the color set in `blend_color`.
 Conceptually, if you were to place the text to be dimmed on a background of `blend_color`, and then set the opacity of the text to the value of alpha, you would have the resulting color that the plugin highlights with.

 ```lua